GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/content_scripts/index.md

 Content scripts are files that run in the context of web pages.
-By using the standard [Document Object Model][1] (DOM), they are able to read details of the web pages the browser visits, make changes to them and pass information to their parent extension.
+By using the standard [Document Object Model][1] (DOM), they are able to read details of the web pages the browser visits, make changes to them, and pass information to their parent extension.

 ## Understand content script capabilities {: #capabilities }